SciML/DifferentialEquations.jl/docs/src/man/convergence.md

 are also given by pair-wise estimates.

-`ConvergenceSimulation`s can either be created by passing the constructor the approrpiate solution array or by using one of the provided `testConvergence` functions.
+`ConvergenceSimulation`s can either be created by passing the constructor the approrpiate solution array or by using one of the provided `test_convergence` functions.

 ## The ConvergenceSimulation Type